JetBrains/IntelliJ-Log-Analyzer/CONTRIBUTING.md

 # How To Build the binary

 1. Make sure you installed all needed dependencies according to [Preparing the environment](#preparing-the-environment) section
-2. execute `wails build` command.
+2. execute `wails build` command in project's root.
 If needed, customize the build according to [Wails documentation](https://wails.io/docs/reference/cli#build)